Ahmad-Hazrati/django-event/README.md

     - Add "CLOUDINARY_URL" and its value.
     - Add "DATABASE_URL" and its value.
     - Add "SECRET_KEY" and its value.
-8. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes.
+8. Next, scroll down to the Buildpack section click Add Buildpack select Python, and click Save Changes.
-9. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
-If not click and drag them to move into the correct order.
-10. Scroll to the top of the page and choose the Deploy tab.
+9. Scroll to the top of the page and choose the Deploy tab.
-11. Select Github as the deployment method.
+10. Select Github as the deployment method.
-12. Confirm you want to connect to GitHub.
+11. Confirm you want to connect to GitHub.
-13. Search for the repository name and click the connect button.
+12. Search for the repository name and click the connect button.
-14. Scroll to the bottom of the deploy page and select the preferred deployment type.
+13. Scroll to the bottom of the deploy page and select the preferred deployment type.
-15. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github.
+14. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github.

 ### Fork the repository
 To create a copy of the repository on your account and change it without affecting the original project, use **Fork** directly from GitHub: